‘No ceasefire will work’: Medics on Ukraine’s frontline scorn Trump’s peace talks

 “It was kind of traumatic.
 Honestly, it was kind of traumatic.
 It was unexpected, and it was, I don’t even have words.
 It was awful, yeah.
 It felt like a knife in the back,” says Rebekah.

-She is the 53rd’s medical officer.
-She’s responsible for the wellbeing of hundreds of soldiers fighting on Ukraine’s bloodiest and most forsaken frontline.
+As the 53rd’s medical officer she is responsible for the wellbeing of hundreds of soldiers fighting on Ukraine’s bloodiest and most forsaken front line.

 There are pockets of troops wounded and hiding in dugouts in the rubble of Toretsk – still holding against a Russian advance while Vladimir Putin mulls a ceasefire offer from Trump.
 The two men are expected to talk this week.